The only 5 star hotel in London in it's founding family's hands.

 In 1914 it became the HQ of the allied forces in World War One, with a direct telephone link to President Wilson.

 Lady Randolph Churchill, Winston's mother lived here for a while from 1919.
-It was also one of the Queen Mother's favourite hotels and has seen worldwide royalty every year.
+It was also one of the Queen Mother's favourite hotels and has seen worldwide royalty every year and has been called Her Majesty's Local because she's visited many times.
+The palace staff also hold their Christmas party here each year.